 - Autism Evaluation Centers in Michigan

-As of now there is no known cure but parent’s experience and research is showing that early intervention and a variety of treatments and therapies can lead to better outcomes in life for people on the autism spectrum.
+Parents’ experience and research shows that early intervention and a variety of treatments and therapies can lead to better outcomes in life for people on the autism spectrum.

-What about the autism insurance coverage in Michigan?
+What about ABA and autism insurance coverage in Michigan?

 - Autism Michigan Local Resources